 Are your kids begging for a puppy or kitten this Christmas?
 While a new furry friend can be a source of joy, pets purchased as gifts often suffer neglect during the busy holiday season, and when the novelty wears off, many of them end up in shelters.
 As you scroll through the massive selection of toys available on Amazon and the personalized items for sale on Jizels, look for a gift that will satisfy your children’s critter cravings but won’t destroy the house or leave you with a giant vet bill after eating the tinsel off the tree.
+This doesn’t have to cost a fortune, as there are many different ways to pamper your pet on a tight budget.

 Here are five toy pets your kids will love almost as much as the real thing.